214,900+

 - Dual agency creates conflict of interest

-Off-plan properties — those still under construction or in pre-launch phases — accounted for 62.6% of all real estate sales in Dubai in 2025.
-They offer attractive payment plans and the potential for significant capital appreciation, but they also carry unique risks that require specialized broker expertise.
+Off-plan properties accounted for 62.6% of Dubai real estate sales in 2025.
+They offer attractive payment plans and potential capital appreciation, but they also carry unique risks that require specialized broker expertise.

-The Real Estate Regulatory Agency (RERA) is the regulatory arm of the Dubai Land Department (DLD).
-Every broker operating legally in Dubai must hold a valid RERA card with a unique Broker Registration Number (BRN).
-Verifying this is essential before you share any personal or financial information.
+The Real Estate Regulatory Agency is the regulatory arm of the Dubai Land Department.
+Every broker operating legally in Dubai must hold a valid RERA card with a unique Broker Registration Number.

 Ask for the BRN

-Request the broker's RERA Broker Registration Number (BRN).
-It's typically a 5-digit number.
-Every licensed broker should provide this willingly.
+Request the broker's Broker Registration Number.
+Every licensed broker should provide it willingly.

 Download the Dubai REST App

-Available on iOS and Android.
-This is the official Dubai Land Department app for property-related services, including broker verification.
+Use the official Dubai Land Department app for property services and broker verification.

-Navigate to the broker verification section and enter the BRN.
-The app will show you the broker's name, photo, brokerage firm, license status, and expiry date.
+Enter the BRN to see the broker's name, photo, brokerage firm, license status, and expiry date.

-Verify that the name, photo, and brokerage match the person you're dealing with.
-Check that the license is active and not expired or suspended.
+Verify that the name, photo, brokerage, and license status match the person you are dealing with.

 Never transfer money or sign contracts with an unverified broker.
-All legitimate real estate transactions in Dubai go through the DLD's trustee system, and payments should be made to the designated escrow or trustee account — never to a broker's personal account.
+Legitimate real estate transactions in Dubai go through official DLD trustee, escrow, or documented payment channels.

-Tell us what you're looking for — buying, selling, renting, or investing — and we'll match you with a handpicked, verified broker who specializes in exactly what you need.
-No endless scrolling, no spam calls, no guesswork.
-Just a trusted professional who's ready to help.
+Tell us what you're looking for, whether buying, selling, renting, or investing, and we'll match you with a handpicked broker who specializes in exactly what you need.

 Making the Right Choice